FINTLabs/www-fintlabs/technical.md

 ### Resource Publisher

 Once the resource repository is set up, the next step is to create a publisher that extends ResourcePublisher<ResourceName, ResourceRepository<ResourceName>>.
-The resource publisher is responsible for publishing the resources to the Core2 system.
+The resource publisher is responsible for publishing the resources to the FINT 2 provider.
 Override the full and delta sync methods in the publisher to ensure that the resources are synced correctly.

 ```java
 @Service